Meet Our Teachers

 Moon came to yoga through her career as a model, initially to stay in shape but she quickly discovered it was about so much more.
 She fell in love with every aspect of the practice and began to teach to share her love and respect for the journey.

-Moon focuses on the physical whilst providing space and gentle guidance for meditation to be a part of the class naturally.
-Through her classes she strives to help people find confidence in their bodies and minds, encouraging them to challenge themselves whilst remaining playful and remembering to laugh...
+Moon focuses on the physical whilst providing space and gentle guidance for meditation and breath work to be a part of the class naturally.
+Through her classes she strives to help individuals find confidence in their bodies and minds, encouraging them to challenge themselves whilst remaining playful and remembering to laugh.

 I've loved and practised yoga since copying my mum as a child.
 I still have all her old books!!